-Prerequisite(s): GEPY 6603 or 6605 Individual evaluation placements in schools or other agencies designed to provide experience with planning, conducting and reporting on program evaluations.
+Prerequisite(s): GEPY 6603 or 6605

+Individual evaluation placements in schools or other agencies designed to provide experience with planning, conducting and reporting on program evaluations.
 Issues addressed in the seminar will include team dynamics, political factors, ethical considerations and project management.

-Intermediate Statistics and Research Design 0.5 unit Prerequisite(s): GEPY 6601 or equivalent
+Intermediate Statistics and Research Design

+Prerequisite(s): GEPY 6601 or equivalent